 Why use aspirin to whiten clothes and remove stains?

 In recent years, people have discovered other applications for aspirin in the home, in addition to its excellent use as a painkiller and anticoagulant.
 Everyone knows that aspirin is one of the best medications for pain and general malaise.
 However, many people don’t know that it can also be used for household chores.

-Its primary applications, including medicinal, are attributed to the high content of salicylic acid, an organic compound that can undergo multiple reactions.
+Its primary applications, including medicinal, are attributed to the high content of salicylic acid.
+This is an organic compound that can undergo multiple reactions.
 In this particular case, it penetrates deep into the fabrics of white or stained garments.
 It removes the stains to leave your clothing looking like new.

 It’s especially recommended for t-shirts that are marked by sweat stains because it helps to eliminate that annoying yellow tint.

 You might have ignored it for years, but the best solution for your laundry was hidden in the back of your medicine cabinet.
 You can use aspirin to whiten clothes and restore the bright colors of others.
 You can even use it to remove dark stains from colored garments.

-- 5 aspirin, 325 mg size
+- 5 aspirins, 325 mg size

 - 2 liters of water